rcrowther/updownrecord/README.rst

             del(data['created'])
         return data

-However, that simple example duplicates existing action.
+However, that example duplicates an existing action.
 See below for popnone_normalize, which is True by default.
-Mostly, only override normalize() if you need very fine-grained control over data input, and popnone_normalize=False.
+Mostly, only override normalize() if you need very fine-grained control over data input, so popnone_normalize=False.

 Other options
 +++++++++++++